m4xw/mupen64plus-libretro-nx/README.md

 `run_generated_wasm.js` that instantiates this module, initializes a minimal CPU state and executes the exported block using the browser-style WebAssembly API.
+When compiled with Emscripten the `wasm_dynarec_exec` function now calls a JavaScript helper.
+This helper uses `Module['wabt']` or `Binaryen` to compile the generated WAT into a binary module before running it.
+The runtime must provide one of these objects so execution can proceed.
+Memory accesses from JavaScript use helper functions exported with `EMSCRIPTEN_KEEPALIVE`.

 Additional unit tests exercise signed multiply/divide edge cases to ensure the HI and LO registers receive correctly sign-extended results even when operands